-

 What legal requirements apply to office space?

-Occupational health and safety is governed by several pieces of legislation.
-The Occupational Health and Safety Act obliges employers to ensure that employees can carry out their work without endangering their physical and mental health.
-It is irrelevant whether the workplaces are on the employer's premises or in the home office.
+Occupational safety is regulated in several legal provisions.
+The Occupational Health and Safety Act obliges employers to ensure that employees can perform their work without endangering their physical and mental health.
+It is irrelevant whether the workplaces are located on the employer's premises or in a home office.

-With regard to the furnishing and design of offices, the German Workplace Ordinance (ArbStättV) contains minimum health and safety regulations.
-It states the room dimensions and movement areas in the office:
+Regarding the furnishing and design of office spaces, the German Workplace Ordinance (ArbStättV) contains minimum requirements regarding safety and health protection.
+Concerning the room dimensions and movement areas in the office, it states:

 1.2 Dimensions of rooms, air space

-• (1) Workrooms, sanitary facilities, break and standby rooms, canteens, first aid rooms and accommodation must have sufficient floor space and, depending on the size of the floor space of the rooms, sufficient headroom so that employees can use the rooms or carry out their work without impairing their safety, health or well-being.
+• (1) Work spaces, sanitary, break and standby rooms, canteens, first aid rooms and accommodations must have sufficient floor space and a clear height that is sufficient depending on the size of the floor space of the rooms, so that employees can use the rooms or perform their work without impairing their safety, health or well-being.

 • (2) The dimensions of the rooms depend on the type of use.

-• (3) The size of the required airspace shall be determined according to the type of physical load and the number of employees and other persons present.
+• (3) The size of the necessary air space must be determined depending on the type of physical stress and the number of employees and other people present.

 3.1 Movement area

-• (1) The free, unobstructed area at the workplace must be dimensioned in such a way that employees can move freely during their work.
+• (1) The free, unobstructed area at the workplace must be dimensioned in such a way that employees can move freely when carrying out their work.

-• (2) If this is not possible, employees must be provided with another sufficiently large movement area in the vicinity of the workplace.
+• (2) If this is not possible, employees must have another sufficiently large movement area available near the workplace.

 Further requirements on the specifications of the Workplace Ordinance can be found in the Technical Rules for Workplaces (ASR).
 Points 1.2 and 3.1 ArbStättV are specified in ASR A1.2.
 There you will find minimum specifications for the required office space per employee or workplace.